Background pattern

 • Pancreatitis (inflammation of the pancreas)

-• Hepatobiliary disorders (alteration of liver function) such as increased levels of transaminases (liver enzymes), elevated bilirubin in blood, cholestatic jaundice (yellow discoloration of skin, mucous membranes or the white part of the eyes) or hepatic necrosis.
+• Hepatobiliary disorders (alteration of liver function) such as increased levels of transaminases (liver enzymes), elevated bilirubin in the blood, cholestatic jaundice (yellowing of the skin, mucous membranes, or the white part of the eyes) or liver necrosis.

-• Phototoxicity (skin reaction caused by interaction with light)
+• Photosensitivity (skin reaction produced by interaction with light)

 • Exfoliative dermatitis (severe inflammation of the entire skin surface)